Skip to main content

 What are the benefits of becoming a Festival Friend?

-By becoming a Festival Friend for 12 months, you receive benefits such as accessing priority bookings to all events one week before tickets go on general sale, invitations to special events throughout the year and complimentary tickets in the final days before the Festival opens.
+By becoming a Festival Friend for 12 months, you receive benefits such as accessing priority bookings to all events one week before tickets go on general sale, invitations to special events throughout the year, ticket discounts and complimentary tickets for some events in the final days before the Festival opens.
 Priority bookings enable you to choose your seats at venues first at QUAD and Derby Theatre.
 Seats at most events are unallocated before the event starts.

 How do I become a Festival Friend?

-https://www.derbybookfestival.co.uk/get-involved/festival-friends and decide whether you want to purchase a single or joint membership.
-Single Membership costs £25 and Joint Membership £40.
+You can choose whether you want to purchase a single or joint membership.
+Single Membership costs £30 and Joint Membership £50.

 Unlike other memberships, you do not have to live at the same address as the person you share your membership with.